GSA/digitalgov.gov/content/posts/2014-05-02-five-ways-to-hack-government-data-and-you-wont-believe-what-happens.md

 ---
+url: /2014/05/02/five-ways-to-hack-government-data-and-you-wont-believe-what-happens/
 date: 2014-05-02 10:00:00 -0400
-title: 'Civic Hacking\: Pathways for Participation'
+title: 'Civic Hacking: Pathways for Participation'
 summary: ' The National Day of Civic Hacking is actually a weekend.
 An awe-inspiring two days of collaborative work where coders, designers, writers, innovative thinkers, and'
-authors: [tmarcoullier]
+authors:
+  - tmarcoullier
 categories:
   - Challenges
   - Code